NikVolf/intervalier/README.md

 # License

-`intervallier` is distributed under the terms of the MIT license.
-See LICENSE-MIT for details.
+`intervallier` is distributed under the terms of the MIT or Apache-2 license.
+See LICENSE-MIT, LICENSE-APACHE for details.